e-picas/dev-tools/MANPAGE.md

     the 'less' program will be choosed preferabily.

 **install**
-:   install the DevTools in your system
+:   Install the DevTools in your system.

+:        devtools.sh  install  -[common options ...]  --

+:   The `-p=... / --path=...` option can be defined to choose the installation path.
+It
+    default to current user's `$HOME/bin/` directory.

 **uninstall**
 :   uninstall the DevTools from your system